-Genetic counselors are like a personal guide for you and your family as you have genetic testing.
+Genetic counselors are like a personal guide for you and your family as you consider genetic testing.
 Your genetic counselor will work with you and your doctor, help answer questions and explain hard information, and help you find ways to pay for tests.

 Genetic counselors are usually part of a team and work in hospitals, doctors’ offices, and laboratories (labs).
-They have special training to help them understand the results of your genetic tests and will explain the results in a way that is easy to understand, and recommend what to do next with your doctor.
+They have special training to help you understand the results of your genetic tests and will explain the results in a way that is easy to understand, and recommend what to do next with your doctor.
 They meet with you and your family to learn more about your medical issues and provide information, support, and guidance to people who:

 - May have a genetic disease (a medical condition caused by changes to your genes)